TheCSharpAcademy/CodeReviews.Console.HabitTracker/readme.md

-﻿
-# Habit Logger

-This is a simple project to track your habits
+﻿This is a simple project to track your habits

 ## How it works